dotlang/language/doc/RFE.md

 we can add this notation: `cond::retval` so if condition holds, we will have early return.
 `::ret` to do normal return

+N - Can we make `T: type` notation more elegant?
+`process = (T: ?, ...`
+to make this orth, we should allow it everywhere: even inside functions.

+? - Polymorphism and generic:
+**Proposal**:
+1. No `_` notation in generics
+2. If you define multiple functions with the same name and number of arguments, the compiler will handle calling them based on dynamic type of unions.
+3. No `_:Type` notation in lambda.
+You cannot discriminate a group of function with the same name.
+Just pass appropriate type and the corresponding function will be called.
+4. Expression problem: Add new type using dynamic compile-time union, add new function using writing the function normally.

+? - Again: How do we address a generic function using a lambda?
+`serialise = (T: type, data: T -> string)`
+If we apply above change, we won't have a generic function.
+We don't address it directly.
+Either call function yourself or provide a type.
+Because module level functions are compile-time but lambdas ar runtime (you can pass them around)
+So: When assigning a generic function to a pointer, you must specify types for generic args.

 ? - Use case: How to implement a code which starts a helper thread to load some required data at the beginning and later asks for that data?

 ? - Ability to import a module with only some functions or types

-? - Can we make `T: type` notation more elegant?
-`process = (T: ?, ...`
-to make this orth, we should allow it everywhere: even inside functions